FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Liddell, Liddel, Liddall, Liddle and others.

-More information is included under the topic Early Lyday Notables in all our PDF Extended History products.
+More information is included under the topic Early Lyday Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: John Liddel settled in Virginia in 1653; Thomas Liddle settled in Virginia in 1650; George and Michael Liddel arrived in Philadelphia in 1856; George, John, Robert, Thomas Liddle all arrived in Pennsylvania between 1840 and 1860..